e2b-dev/awesome-ai-agents/README.md

 Research, content creation

 ### Description
+Wispy is a web-browsing AI assistant that can summarize content, compose content, explain things or create quizzes for topics you are learning
 - Wispy is stil in Beta version
 - With Wispy, you can effortlessly transform web content to perfectly suit your unique needs, all without leaving the comfort of your browser
 - Chat-based AI like Llama and GPT-4 are not the only ways to incorporate AI into your life